denismurphy/common-architectural-patterns/README.md

 ## 🚪 API Gateway Pattern

-API Gateway provides a single entry point for client applications to access a collection of microservices.
+API Gateway provides a single entry point for client applications to access a collection of services.
 It acts as a reverse proxy, routing requests and returning responses, reducing client application complexity by hiding underlying service details.

 ## 📦 Resource-Oriented Architecture (ROA)